How To Use Our Mushroom Grow Kits At Home

 Oysters

-Slice a large “H” or an “X” on the broad side of the bag, then fold over the top of the bag to the opposite side, leaving the opening exposed.
-Lay the kit down with the opening facing up.
-Your opening should be around 8x8 inches, with flaps that lay flat to keep the surface of the block and mycelium moist but allow the mushrooms to seek out the fresh air and force their way through the opening.
+Slice a large “H” or an “X” on the broad side of the bag, then fold over the top, leaving the open side exposed.
+Your opening should be an 8x8 inch square, with flaps that lay flat to keep the surface of the block and mycelium moist - creating an inviting environment for mushrooms to start growing!

 Lion's Mane

-Roll down the top of the bag squeezing out all of the air and tape down to hold.
-Lion’s mane will grow where it senses oxygen, so taping down the top will help direct its growth to the holes you have created.
-Keeping the holes near the top of the substrate will give you mushrooms room to grow out and hang down the side of your bag without resting on whatever you have your bag sitting on, which can be bad for you mushrooms and trap excess moisture.
+The Lion’s Mane will start to grow where it senses oxygen, so taping down the top will help direct its growth to the holes you have created.
+Keeping the holes near the top of the block will give your mushrooms room to grow out and hang down the side of your bag.

 Shiitake